TV Pop Diaries

 Defining what glam rock actually was is difficult and pointless enough, we all know what it is, but it needs to be done, and besides it was over fifty years ago.

 Mods were in monochrome, but hippies were in Technicolor, dressed in badly coordinated coloured clobber, occasionally with paint and glitter on their faces.
 Just look at the title of Tyrannosaurus Rex's debut album from 1968.
 My People Were Fair And Had Sky In Their Hair...
 But Now They're Content To Wear Stars On Their Brows.
 Woodland Elf Bolan was glam rock year zero.
 Except of course, he wouldn't call himself that, nor did anyone else at the time.
-Fellow freak Arthur Brown thoroughly embraced not only dressing up but using heavy theatrical make up, as did Screaming Lord Sutch before him, but in both cases this was for macabre effect, not expecting anyone in the audience to join the coven.
+Fellow freak Arthur Brown thoroughly embraced not only dressing up but using heavy theatrical make up, as did Screaming Lord Sutch before him, but in both cases this was for macabre effect, not really expecting anyone in the audience to join the coven.

 The hippies that wouldn't go home were now getting tired of sitting crossed-legged on the floor.
 Their legs had gone to sleep.
 They wanted to dance, or at least tap their feet.
 The Detroit sound of the MC5, The Stooges, Alice Cooper, SRC had people dancing, while in the UK Hawkwind took the remnants of the hippy fan collective, lined them up and fired them into the sun.
 They rocked.
-The Labrook Grove collective in general were mad, or angry about something or other, but rocked, even if it was only "Jesus" dancing in the crowd.
+The Ladbrook Grove collective in general were mad, or angry about something or other, but rocked, even if it was only "Jesus" dancing in the crowd.
 Sat riveted bum-cheeked to the stage Bolan could only look on in the lime green pantaloons of envy.
 Bolan was writing what he thought was poetry, and it was just him on acoustic guitar and Steve Peregrine Took on bongos.
 No one danced.
 Mickey Finn replaced Took and eventually the two would find themselves standing up on stage.
 This was a revolution.
 The fans finally stood up too, and danced.

-Meanwhile, John and Yoko were lecturing the world on how great it could be when they get to be in charge, Paul was playing sheep farmer, and George was on a God ego trip.
+Meanwhile at Apple Central John and Yoko were lecturing the world on how great it could be when they get to be in charge, Paul was playing sheep farmer, and George was on a God ego trip.
 It seemed only Ringo had a head on his shoulders.
 He would be chums with Bolan and Bowie eventually, working with Marc on a movie musical fantasy, Born To Boogie.
 Our old heroes were now drags, total drags.
 We had to look elsewhere.
 After Let It Be Lennon wasn't the only one who didn't believe in Beatles.

 The sound of 1970 was a profound, but odd one.
 With only one more (albeit poor) Beatles album, one more Simon & Garfunkel album and no new Stones studio album.
 We were saved by soul.
-The Jackson 5, Invictus/Hot Wax Records, George Clinton, Sly & The Family Stone, Curtis Mayfield, Norman Whitfield, but little of it meant much to the UK.
+The Jackson 5, Invictus/Hot Wax Records, George Clinton, Sly & The Family Stone, Curtis Mayfield, Norman Whitfield, but little of it meant that much to the UK.
 We needed our own sound, our voice.
 Mungo Jerry was not going to be it, but a similar, stomping, rockabilly alternative came our way and it was Bolan, of all elves, that would give it to us.

 However, Ride A White Swan was not the first glam single.
 That honour would probably go to Bolan's previous incarnation.
 Tyrannosaurus Rex's electric rollicking King Of The Rumbling Spires which came out a year earlier.
 Their follow-up By The Light Of The Magical Moon in January 1970 was just as good.
 Just listen to the fans screaming on the track, it was just what Bolan really wanted, or needed.
 David Bowie's The Prettiest Star followed in March 1970, with Marc Bolan on guitar.
-The theme for the children's TV series Ace Of Wands that launched in the summer of 1970 by Andy Bown was glam.
+The theme for the children's TV series Ace Of Wands that launched in the summer of 1970 by Andy Bown was hardcore glam.
 If it had been released two years' later, there would have been no question.
 It bore all the glam trademarks, mystical, but really meaningless, our poetry, and the acoustic and electric guitar combo would easily equal Bowie's.
-Another lost early glam gem was credited to Dib Cochran and The Earwigs, hiding the identity of Bolan's producer Tony Visconti.
+Another lost early glam gem was credited to Dib Cochran and The Earwigs, hiding the identity of producer Tony Visconti.
 Their lone 45 Oh Baby was released on Bell in September, got little or no airplay and flopped.
 Isle of Wight Festival DJ Jeff Dexter got to play Ride A White Swan first in August, and when it finally got a release in October we were beckoned, and we followed.
 It has to be pointed out that producer Tony Visconti was behind all but one of these early singles.
 While back in the USA David Bowie's next album The Man Who Sold The World got its first release, also in October.

-As glam, or glitter, was seen very much as a teen sensation it was also very much the last roll of the dice for practically all its participants.
+As glam, or glitter, was seen very much as a teen sensation it was also very much the last roll of the dice for practically all its active participants.
 Bowie, Bolan, Glitter, Sweet, Mud, David Essex, Quatro, Stardust had been all been around since the mid-sixties, some of them even earlier and any chance that came their way had to be taken or be lost forever.
 It's odd to think now that many of teenagers' idols at the time were probably already known by their parents.

-Glam would find a home on TV, but TV needed colour and Top Of The Pops needed it most, but the prevailing image was still psychedelic.
+Glam would find a home on TV, but TV needed colour and Top Of The Pops needed it most, but the prevailing image on TV was still psychedelic.
 It was as though they were making up for lost time with light shows which had meant little in its black and white years.
 Fashion was still rustic with big overcoats or suede shirts with laced up fronts, and multi coloured belts holding up their jeans over their buckled shoes.
 Nothing was about to change, but thankfully some were aware of Biba and Zandra Rhodes.
 By the summer of 1970 Heavy rock was king and they had no time to look twice at their wardrobe, and despite The Kinks' Lola, boys were still boys and girls were still girls.
 Things would obviously have to change.
 TV was now colourful enough, but maybe it needed just a touch of glitter.

 1970

-Although Bowie would appear on TV on 27th February 1970 it was with his then mentor/boyfriend Lindsay Anderson on Grampian TV's Cairngorm Ski Night performing London Bye Ta Ta, while the duo would also appear on another Scottish TV show The Lion’s Share the following month, while yet another appearance in Scotland on 8th July 1970 saw the couple perform the musical play Pierrot In Turquoise.
-Despite his appearances there was no hint at what was to come musically.
-After leaving Kemp Bowie would land in New York in order to impress another possible mentor and inspiration, Andy Worhol.
-This time it didn't work.
-Bowie's gay persona might have had a few Scots TV viewers sniffing in disapproval, but we would have to wait a couple of years for the Dame to irritate people properly and have their sons heading to the No7 counter at Boots.
-Besides androgyny was nothing new.
-The Rolling Stones had dressed up in women's clothing before and Mick was far from exclusively hetero.
-Back in March 1970 Bowie released his long awaited follow up to Space Oddity.
-The Prettiest Star sold zilch, despite having his mate Marc Bolan on guitar.
-Bolan would be glam's first star, but glam still wasn't an era yet.
-Ace Of Wands, Thames Television's children's drama with its catchy as heck theme tune had kids singing nonsense versions of it in playgrounds across the country.
 Tea-time telly would become a breeding ground for future glam bands, but it would still take a while for Lift Off, Basil Brush and Crackerjack to invite them.
 T Rex played Ride A White Swan on Top Of The Pops on 12th November with Marc possibly wearing blue dungarees, an appearance hardly likely to upset parents, nor would a later appearance with Marc wearing a leather breastplate.
 There would be early telly appearances for Mud and Sweet toward the end of the year, but they were adopters, not innovators.
 There was also the curious case of Gilbert O'Sullivan who was probably the first act of the seventies that had people asking "what is he wearing?"
 The flat cap, hobnail boots, braces and half-mast trousers were more L S Lowry than Ziggy Stardust, but he was glam.
 Likewise, Elton John wore American made Nudie suits on Top Of The Pops, but we'd seen Elvis wear something similar in film clips of him on stage in Las Vegas.
-We didn't have to wait for the real thing.
+We didn't have long to wait for the real thing.

 1971

-In January 1971 the BBC1 Scotland news show Pulse discussed "length of hair and does it matter?"
-By the end of the year hair length would be the least of their worries.
-Bowie was back on the plugging trail.
-His new album The Man Who Sold The World had been released the previous October in America, but his UK label Mercury sat on it until March, so a new 45 Holy Holy filled the gap until then.
-He pitched up in Granadaland on Wednesday 20th January for their early evening current affairs/arts strand Six-O-One to play it.
-He needn't have bothered.
-His old friend Marc Bolan was rollin' along.
-Ride A White Swan had only just left the chart and Hot Love was out late February.
-On 11th March he was back at Top Of The Pops singing live over the backing track with everyone around him dancing, and there was even a Hot Love dance to go with it, as practiced at youth club discos up and down the country.
-Just look at his face though, that's glitter.
-The following week it was number one, although it wouldn't be an overnight victory, Mungo Jerry were still the biggest band in the UK.
-Sweet would be the next band to join T Rex as Pops regulars, but as stated before they very much adopted glam clothing, covering the sound of their Tremeloes styled hits, but they would eventually join in.
+Sweet would be the next band to join T Rex as Pops regulars, but as stated before they very much adopted glam clothing, covering the sound of their Tremeloes styled pop hits, but they would eventually join in.
 By the mid to end of 1971 the Game of Glam only had two contestants, Bowie and Bolan, and one kept winning.
-Slade, like Bowie and Bolan, had been around since the mid-sixties and had been a successful live band, but had not hit the charts, but on 22nd May Whittaker's World Of Music we got a peek at the band's new-look, complete with Noddy's sideburns and Dave's fringe.
+Slade, like Bowie and Bolan, had been around since the mid-sixties and had been a successful live band, but hadn't hit the charts, but on the 22nd May on Saturday tea-time's Whittaker's World Of Music we got a peek at the band's new-look, complete with Noddy's sideburns and Dave's fringe.
 Bowie would be back on The Pops, the first time since Space Oddity, and although it was his song and he was playing piano it wasn't him singing.
 27th May sees Peter Noone of Herman's Hermits' cover of Oh You Pretty Things, the result of a demo cassette from Chrysalis music publishing that had been circulating among record producers that spring.
 Bowie's name was now currency again.
 The 8th July sees T Rex's Get It On back at the Pops, and although it would eventually get to the top spot it only did so when Chirpy Chirpy Cheep Cheep was done with it.
 The following week on 15th Slade turned up to The Pops' studio and wouldn't leave until 1978.
-Tea-time pop shows like Lift Off would come to the rescue, but it would take another year for anything useful to come out of it.
-Most of what was coming out of tea-time pop was the remnants of the Cook/Greenaway, Hammond/Hazelhurst era.
-The 14th of October sees The Bay City Rollers debut on Top Of The Pops with Keep On Dancing, but this would be the pre-Tartan terror version of the band.
-Tartan was then and would be forever the trademark of Rod Stewart, another sixties act now finally finding fame in the early seventies.
-As far as bizarre, custom looks were concerned Elton was progressing nicely, having not just the clothes, but glasses to not go with them.
-The post-Christmas Top Of The Pops show on 27th December saw the glam equivalent of Two Sevens Clash as Elton joins T Rex for a version of Get It On.
-Elton often gets left out of the glam experience, but he was up there before most of them.
-First he looked smart, then flashy, then...

 1972